railshotway/therailshotway.com/source/posts/2021-04-24-introducing-the-hot-way.html.md

   - history
   - values
   - philosophy
-published: false
+published: true
 ---

-## Welcome to the World Wide Web

 In 1989 Sir Tim Berners-Lee began working on a set of technologies that came together to become what is today known as The Web and even the Internet.
 What the Web is at is essence is a global, decentralized, application architecture allowing any computer connected to the internet to serve an application in the form of HTML documents and client-side code over HTTP/S rendered by browsers, which today are powerful graphical and interpreter engines.

 The Web thus represents the most ubiquitous and robust software platform in history.
 What started as simple HTML documents that could hyperlink to other HTML documents, thereby weaving the web together, now delivers the biggest networked applications in history.
 Trillions of dollars of value have been created by these applications and endless amounts of social good has been accomplished.

 The Web has done nothing short of change the world and humanity forever.
+The value of code is the ability to build web applications that make the world a better place.

 ## First Principle: Make Meaning